martinrol/Fylo-data-storage-component/README.md

 # Frontend Mentor - Fylo data storage component

+## This project is a Frontend Mentor challenge.
+Its layout is in this link:

 ![Design preview for the Fylo data storage component coding challenge](./design/desktop-preview.jpg)

 ## Welcome! 👋